fsar/ml-models/README.md

 - 1 output layer

 Used image augmentation ([Keras image preprocessing](https://keras.io/preprocessing/image/))
-<br /> Dataset of 10,000 images.
+<br /> Trained on a dataset of 10,000 images.
 Achieved 85% on a training set and 82% on test set.